asyrjasalo/aws-nomad-openfaas/README.md

 ================================

 This is **bare-bones**, lacking everything extra and most notably:
-  - No https:// for OpenFaas and Nomad (maybe use an API gateway?)
+  - No https:// for OpenFaas and Nomad (TODO: maybe use an API Gateway?)
   - Terraform remote state locking (use e.g. [terragrunt](https://github.com/gruntwork-io/terragrunt))

 Forked and fixed from [terraform-aws-open-faas-nomad](https://github.com/nicholasjackson/terraform-aws-open-faas-nomad), `faas.hcl` using [faas-nomad/nomad_job_files/faas.hcl](https://github.com/hashicorp/faas-nomad/blob/master/nomad_job_files/faas.hcl) as the base.